WirlyWirly/ABSidekick/README.md

 If you are not sure which manager to get, the one I use and recommend above all others is [ViolentMonkey](https://violentmonkey.github.io/), for its loyal development team and open-source nature.
 If that's not available to you, my next recommendation would be [Tampermonkey](https://www.tampermonkey.net/).

 Once you have added a **UserScript Manager** to your browser, simply click the **Install** link below and the manager will prompt you to install **ABSidekick**.
-After that, simply go to your Audiobookshelf interface and you'll see the changes made by **ABSidekick**.
-You may have to refresh at first, since Audiobookshelf has some weird behaviours when you first go to the  page.
+After it has been installed, you will immediately start seeing the changes made by **ABSidekick** whenever you are on the Audiobookshelf web interface.
+You may have to refresh at first, since Audiobookshelf has some weird behaviours when you first go to the  site.

 ℹ️ If **ABSidekick** does not automatically run when you are on Audiobookshelf, you will need to edit the `@match` line near the top of the script so that it points to your actual Audiobookshelf URL.
 Be aware that **ABSidekick** is configured to recieve auto-updates, so any edits you make will be overwritten by future updates